ICELANDIC LEADERsheep for sale

 What are Leadersheep? – Once described as a “sub-breed” of the Icelandic sheep, the Icelandic Leadersheep are now recognized as a separate breed, based on current scientific as well as historical studies carried out in Iceland.
 Known in the literature of Iceland from the earliest records, they are thus as ancient as the “usual” Icelandics, dating back to the time of settlement and, in fact. were the more highly valued because of the critical roles that they played.
 Leadersheep are particularly intelligent, and in Iceland were bred for this trait, rather than for meat.
 The physical differences that are seen today between the two breeds can, at least in part, be traced back to this selection strategy.

 Leadersheep are taller and thinner that the “usual” Icelandic (more of a dairy breed conformation), frequently display a characteristic white blaze and socks over a solid pattern, and are unusually alert to their surroundings.
 They have a heightened sense of direction and of danger, and are able to alert the shepherd to impending weather changes.
 They are the unquestioned leader of the flock; this is distinct from “alpha” behavior that can be observed in any group of social animals.
-Historically, leadersheep were used in Iceland to take sheep to and from winter pasture; now they are much less common because of the disease that ravaged Iceland, and because of changed agricultural practices.
+Historically, Leadersheep were used in Iceland to take sheep to and from winter pasture; now they are much less common because of the disease that ravaged Iceland, and because of changed agricultural practices.
 However, they are still used in the annual roundup to lead the flocks back from summer pasture.

 Observational studies performed in Iceland indicated that while some physical leadersheep characteristics (such as longer legs) could still be seen in sheep with a low percentage of leader genetics, the unique behavioral traits were only reliably expressed in sheep with over 50-60% leader blood.
-Thus, sheep with leader genetics at or above 67% are segregated into a separate leadersheep recording database (sheep between 33% and 67% are termed “Leadersheep hybrids.”
+Thus, sheep with leader genetics at or above 75% are segregated into a separate leadersheep recording database (sheep between 50% and 74% are termed “Leadersheep hybrids.”
 Sheep with greater than 87.5% (7/8) are considered “pure,” but note that there exist in increasing numbers Leadersheep that have 100% leader genetics, and semen from these rams, which were critical in re-populating Leadersheep throughout Iceland, have been available at the Southram breeding station for many years.

 Leadersheep at Trinity Farm. – Here at Trinity Farm, we use frozen semen from Southram to up-breed Leadersheep.
-Because there was no purebred (100%) leader ewe imported into North America, and because of USDA regulations which allow the importation of semen but not sheep (read: ewes) from Iceland, the Leadersheep in the U.S. are necessarily crosses between Leadersheep and the “usual” Icelandic sheep.
+Because there was no purebred (100%) Leader ewe imported into North America, and because of USDA regulations which allow the importation of semen but not sheep (read: ewes) from Iceland, the Leadersheep in the U.S. are necessarily crosses between Leadersheep and the “usual” Icelandic sheep.
 They are currently registered as Icelandics with CLRC.

-The sheep that appear on this page will all be above 67% leader genetics.
-This year, I am pleased to offer some rams that fall between 80 and 90% Leader genetics.
+The sheep that appear on this page will all be above 75% leader genetics.
+This year, I am pleased to offer some rams that fall between 80 and 95% Leader genetics.
 Some rams will be retained for a period so that I can keep certain rare colors and patterns in the leader flock, but may be available in future years.
 Ewes will generally be retained for future up-breeding, but this year I am pleased to offer several ewes with very high percentages of Leadersheep genetics.

 You may reserve a lamb with a phone call or email, and it will be marked "Reserved" and kept on hold for seven days to allow your nonrefundable deposit of 1/2 to arrive.
 The animal will then be listed as "On Deposit."
 The balance is due *prior to pick-up or delivery* of the animal; lambs will be available to go to their new homes in late July/early August.
 I give a discount of 10% for 3 - 4 animals; 15% for 5 or more animals.
 If you should change your mind after making a deposit, that deposit can be applied to another sheep or to a future purchase.